Electrical Installation Cost | How Much Does House Wiring Cost in 2026?

 - Typical house (150m²): $5,000-15,000 USD depending on complexity

-In Electro Planner, you can generate a complete material list, which makes it easier to compare quotes and estimate your total budget.
+In Electro Planner, you can generate a complete material list, compare variants, and estimate total cost from the same project used for planning.
+That makes it easier to compare quotes and avoid underpricing or unnecessary overspecification.

 Want to design your electrical installation?